install.packages("pak")

 New vector-like data types for functional data

--objects can be subsetted or subassigned, computed on and summarized.
+Such tf-objects can be subsetted or subassigned, computed on and summarized.

 Almost all